krisbaranski/priority_grid/README.md

 - register and login user to make private lists
 - create tables for user data storage
-- reset function to start chosing again (not fixed yet)
+- reset function to start chosing again

 #### This tool made my life a lot easier, i hope it will do same for you